The Jill Smythies Award

 - Ann Farrer (1988)

-- Excellent botanical art (drawing or painting) that is 'an aid to identification and a portrayal of diagnostic characteristics'.
+- Excellent botanical art (including but not limited to drawing or painting) that is 'an aid to identification and a portrayal of diagnostic characteristics'.
 It should include two or more items of the same taxonomic group for comparison.

 - It should exclude flower paintings that are merely artistic, and paintings en masse of seeds or fruit, which do not portray diagnostic features.